 1) Around the time that you are finishing your sixth course you should begin contacting your Research Advisor to work on identifying a research topic and to consider realistic ways to investigate research questions related to your topic.

-2) After completing at least eight courses towards your degree (except for candidates in Sustainability who need to complete at least six courses), and after you have discussed possible thesis topics with your Research Advisor, along with doing any other prework described in the prerequisites section for the Crafting the Thesis Proposal tutorial or course, you can register for the tutorial or course.
-You'll need to register for the Crafting the Thesis Proposal course more than a year in advance of your desired graduation date.
+2) After completing at least eight courses towards your degree (except for candidates in Sustainability who need to complete at least six courses), and after you have discussed possible thesis topics with your Research Advisor, and have submitted the prework required to be able to take the Crafting the Thesis Proposal (CTP) tutorial, you can register for the tutorial.
+Please see the prework requirements for the CTP tutorial by going to the Thesis Website Toolkit and selecting your field.
+You'll need to register for the Crafting the Thesis Proposal tutorial more than a year in advance of your desired graduation date.

-During the Crafting the Thesis Proposal tutorial or course, your instructor
+During the Crafting the Thesis Proposal tutorial, your CTP instructor

 - Will assist you in formulating your thesis research plans